PDLT-University-of-York/test-split-site/docs/ultra/test.md

 - formative tests/practice exams
 - summative exams, either online or in-person (consult us first)

-!!!
-Danger

-    You **must** discuss with the Digital Education Team well in advance if you want to run a summative and/or synchronous exam (in person or online) using Ultra Test.

-    [Contact us](mailto:vle-support@york.ac.uk) to arrange a consultation.

 ## Robust assessments using Test

 Test has various options that can reduce opportunities for collusion and help build a robust assessment: